datatrail-jhu/10_dsjob/manuscript/03_website.md

 ### Website Content

-Now that we have the skeleton of the webiste ready and our theme preview looks as we expected, we're ready to start editing the content of the website.
+Now that we have the skeleton of the website ready and our theme preview looks as we expected, we're ready to start editing the content of the website.
 This is where you should edit the text to match your information.
 Thus, where it says "Jane Doe" in this lesson, put your name in your files.
 When a description is included, make sure you're writing information about yourself, and not word for word what's in this lesson.
 You really want employers to know about *you*!

 #### General Details